 KSI-301 is our only product candidate that we expect to be in clinical studies in the near term.
-We initiated our Phase 1a clinical trial of KSI-301 in July 2018, reached the primary endpoint in September 2018, and completed the last patient visit of that study in November 2018.
-We are currently enrolling patients in our Phase 1b clinical trial of KSI-301.
-Neither KSI-301 nor any of our other product candidates has been dosed in a pivotal clinical trial, and it may be years before any such trial is completed, if at all.
+It may be years before DAZZLE and/or any other registrational type trial is completed, if at all.
 Further, we cannot be certain that either KSI-301 or any of our product candidates will be successful in clinical trials.

-Our early encouraging preclinical and Phase 1a clinical trial results for KSI-301 are not necessarily predictive of the results of our ongoing or future discovery programs or clinical studies.
-Our Phase 1a clinical trial was designed to evaluate safety and tolerability of KSI-301.
-Although it has yielded early evidence of bioactivity, it consisted of only nine subjects, and we expect that our Phase 2 trials will have materially different design parameters.
-For example, our Phase 1a trial did not evaluate durability of KSI-301 across the planned 12-, 16- or 20- week dosing intervals that we intend to evaluate in our Phase 2 trials.
-Promising results in preclinical studies and Phase 1 clinical trials of a drug candidate may not be predictive of similar results in later-stage preclinical studies or in humans during clinical studies.
+Our early encouraging preclinical and Phase 1 clinical trial results for KSI-301 are not necessarily predictive of the results of our ongoing or future discovery programs or clinical studies including later-stage preclinical studies or in humans during clinical studies.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies after achieving positive results in early-stage development, including early-stage clinical studies, and we cannot be certain that we will not face similar setbacks.
 These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in preclinical studies and clinical studies, including previously unreported adverse events.